-Taking certain medications or herbal supplements.
-Certain medications and herbal supplements can raise blood pressure in some people.
-Common ones include steroids, ibuprofen, oral contraceptives, antidepressants, nasal decongestants and other cold remedies, and diet pills.
+Certain medicines or herbal supplements.
+Taking certain medicines and herbal supplements can raise blood pressure in some people.
+Common ones include steroids, ibuprofen, and diet pills.

-The AHA says that African-Americans may be less likely to be aware of the dangers of high blood pressure.
-Mild to moderate high blood pressure usually does not cause symptoms, yet early treatment of high blood pressure helps prevent complications that shorten life.
-Anyone with any of the following conditions should have his or her blood pressure checked at least once a year:
+African-Americans may not be aware of the dangers of high blood pressure.
+Mild to moderate high blood pressure usually does not cause symptoms.
+But early treatment of high blood pressure helps prevent complications that may cut your life short.
+Anyone with any of the following health problems should have his or her blood pressure checked at least once a year:

 Blood relatives who have had a stroke, heart attack, high blood pressure, or kidney disease